 Mycotoxins vs. Endotoxin

 Mycotoxins are toxic compounds naturally produced by certain types of molds (fungi).
-Mold growth typically occurs in warm and humid conditions, can be found in the feed itself, develops before or after harvest, and forms during storage.
+Mold growth typically occurs in warm and humid conditions and can develop before or after harvest, during storage, or even in the finished feed.
 Molds grow on numerous foodstuffs—such as cereals, dried fruits, nuts, and spices—and when stressed, can produce secondary metabolites called mycotoxins.
 Most mycotoxins are chemically stable and can survive food processing.
-Generally known symptoms of myotoxicity in livestock are vomiting, decreased feed intake, reduced growth, depressed immunity, fertility problems, and increased mortality.
+Some generally known symptoms of myotoxicity in livestock include vomiting, decreased feed intake, reduced growth, depressed immunity, fertility problems, and increased mortality.

 Endotoxins or lipopolysaccharides (LPS) are structural components of gram-negative bacteria.
 They are part of the outer membrane and are mainly released when bacteria are lysed—the cell wall is broken down—due to antibiotics or the immune response.
 LPS consists of three elements (Figure 1): Lipid A (a hydrophobic component that serves as an anchor when a bacterium is invading a host cell), a core (an oligosaccharide), and O-antigen (a hydrophilic component projecting into the extracellular space of the intact bacteria cells).
 Studies have found Lipid A is responsible for most of the toxicity caused by endotoxins.
 Common signs of endotoxins include an inflammatory response leading to fever and diarrhea.